The Startup Drake Equation

 Or if you’re a terrible designer like me, it would be high-risk to make a product that must appeal to designers or marketing agencies, i.e. people who value and appreciate great design.
 You’ll do just fine with infrastructure engineers or backend enterprise systems.

-Or if you cannot write code, but you are good at selling yourself and solving a class of valuable problems, you could avoid the world of software (whether as-a-service or not), instead creating a “productized service,” in which you sell services, but fulfill that service at low internal cost (and therefore high profit) thanks to your “secret sauce” internal workflows, spreadsheets, and no-code software, which only has to be good enough for your own employees to use.
+Or if you cannot write code, but you are good at selling yourself and solving a class of valuable problems, you could avoid the world of software (whether as-a-service or not), instead creating a “productized service,” in which you sell services, but fulfill that service at low internal cost (and therefore high profit) thanks to your “secret sauce” internal workflows, spreadsheets, and no-code software, which has to be good enough only for your own employees to use.

 By listing your weaknesses as fervently as you list your strengths, you can increase the chance of success by avoiding them, and embracing the knock-on implications.

-Attack the high-risk variables first
+Attack the high-risk areas first

 With complex projects, the Risk-First Heuristic tells us to tackle the high-risk things first.